Second DUI in Pasco

-If this is your second refusal (determined by whether you received an administrative suspension for refusing regardless of whether you were ultimately convicted of DUI), you might be charged with the separate crime of “Refusal to Submit to Testing” under Florida Statute § 316.1939, a first-degree misdemeanor.
+If this is your second refusal (determined by whether your driving records shows that your license was administratively suspended for a refusal in the first case), you might be charged with the separate crime of “Refusal to Submit to Testing” under Florida Statute § 316.1939, a first-degree misdemeanor.

 Attorney for a Second DUI in Pasco County, FL

 Contact us today to discuss the best way to protect your driving privileges and criminal record.
-The attorneys at Sammis Law Firm fight DUI cases in Pasco County, FL, including a second DUI.
+The DUI defense attorneys in New Port Richey fight DUI cases throughout Pasco County, FL, including a second DUI.

 We also represent clients charged with a second “Refusal to Submit to Testing” under Florida Statute § 316.1939, a first-degree misdemeanor.

 Our offices are located in New Port Richey, FL, directly across from the West Pasco Judicial Center.
-We can appear at the Bureau of Administrative Review office in Clearwater, FL, for your formal review hearing.
+We can appear in person at the Bureau of Administrative Review office in Tampa, FL, for your formal review hearing.